willwpearson/chess-unboxed/README.md

 # Chess Unboxed

 A real-time multiplayer chess game built with Next.js 15, TypeScript, and Tailwind CSS.
-This is the frontend application that connects to a separate .NET backend API.
+This is a full-stack application with Next.js API routes and Supabase database integration.

 ## 🎮 Features